OpenSourceNPRCommunity/NPRCommunityAndroidApp/README.md

 - [X] Select Station
 - [X] Sponsorship disable skipping
 - [X] Logout
-- Images - load the most direct image for each icon
+- Images delete old version with job scheduler
 - Debug Version Check option

 ### Long Term not as important goals, but have been on my mind...